cmahajan49/chetanmahajan-portfolio/README.md

-# Akash Gaikwad — Portfolio
+# Chetan Mahajan — Portfolio

 This is a minimal, responsive static portfolio template for Akash Gaikwad.